-The Company Secretary is Bradwell Limited.
+The Company Secretary is Tudor Trust Limited.

-The Articles of Association do not stipulate a retirement age for Directors and do not provide for retirement of Directors by rotation.
-The Articles of Association provide that a Director may be a party to any transaction or arrangement with the Company or in which the Company is interested, provided that he has disclosed to the Directors the nature and extent of any material interest which he may have.
-However, a Director may vote in respect of any proposal concerning any other company in which he is interested, directly or indirectly, whether as an officer or shareholder or otherwise, provided that he is not the holder of 5 per cent. or more of the issued shares of any class of such company or of the voting rights available to members of such company.
-A Director may also vote in respect of any proposal concerning an offer of Shares in which he is interested as a participant in an underwriting or sub-underwriting arrangement and may also vote in respect of the giving of any security, guarantee or indemnity to a third party in respect of a debt obligation of the Company for which the Director has assumed responsibility in whole or in part.
+The Constitution does not stipulate a retirement age for Directors and do not provide for retirement of Directors by rotation.
+The Constitution provides that a Director may be a party to any transaction or arrangement with the Company or in which the Company is interested, provided that he has disclosed to the Directors the nature and extent of any material interest which he/she/they may have.
+However, a Director may vote in respect of any proposal concerning any other company in which he/she/they is interested, directly or indirectly, whether as an officer or shareholder or otherwise, provided that he/she/they is not the holder of 5 per cent. or more of the issued shares of any class of such company or of the voting rights available to members of such company.
+A Director may also vote in respect of any proposal concerning an offer of Shares in which he/she/they is interested as a participant in an underwriting or sub-underwriting arrangement and may also vote in respect of the giving of any security, guarantee or indemnity in respect of money lent by the Director to the Company or in respect of the giving of any security, guarantee or indemnity to a third party in respect of a debt obligation of the Company for which the Director has assumed responsibility in whole or in part.

-The Articles of Association provide that the Directors may exercise all the powers of the Company to borrow money, to mortgage or charge its undertaking, property or any part thereof and may delegate these powers to the Investment Manager.
+The Constitution provides that the Directors may exercise all the powers of the Company to borrow money, to mortgage or charge its undertaking, property or any part thereof and may delegate these powers to the Investment Manager.